gollum/gollum/README.md

 ## HTML SANITIZATION

 For security and compatibility reasons Gollum wikis may not contain custom CSS or JavaScript.
 These tags will be stripped from the converted HTML.
+See `docs/sanitization.md` for more details on what tags and attributes are allowed.

 ## BRACKET TAGS